EngineerBetter/concourse-gcp-tf-bootstrap/README.md

 ### Optional Parameters

-* `gcp_flakiness_sleep` - sometimes Terraform will be unable to create the GCS bucket with the error `Error 403: he project to be billed is associated with an absent billing account., accountDisabled`.
+* `gcp_flakiness_sleep` - sometimes Terraform will be unable to create the GCS bucket with the error `Error 403: the project to be billed is associated with an absent billing account., accountDisabled`.
 This appears to be some internal eventual consistency issue, and as per Deejay's Conjecture: _"there is no intermittently-failing task that cannot be fixed with a sleep"_.

 ## Why?